camusdb/camusdb.github.io/docs/sql-authentication.md

 2. Startup fails if the auth catalog is empty and the bootstrap values are absent.
 3. CamusDB ignores the bootstrap values as soon as one user exists.

+Startup also fails when `CAMUSDB_AUTH_TOKEN_KEY`, or a configured `CAMUSDB_NODE_SECRET`, is shorter than 32 bytes.
+An unset node secret remains a valid single-node configuration; it leaves peer routes refused instead of guarded by a weak shared secret.

 There is no default user, and there is no default password.